jwpconsulting/projectify/projectify/help/markdown_en/basics.md

 can be applied to tasks.
 For every task that is created, a unique task number is assigned to it for ease of reference and searching.

-Tasks can be further divided into sub tasks - sub tasks are great for keeping track of micro achievements per task.
-Due dates can also be set for tasks that need to be completed on a due date.

 For more information on tasks please see the [tasks help](/help/tasks).

 # How to use the side menu